Elvizier/birthdayWisher/README.md

 ![email](https://github.com/Elvizier/birthdayWisher/blob/master/screenshots/IMG_6F71A135D035-1.jpeg)

 ### <span style="color:orange">Credits</span>
-This project was created by Your Joseph Makinde.
+This project was created by Joseph Makinde.
 If you have any questions, feel free to reach out to me.